mbonat/rubyonrailstutor/lesson1.md

 ### STRATEGIC LEARNING GOALS
   1. Iteration
-  1. Congruency - 'def the quality or state of agreeing or corresponding.'
+  1. Congruency - def 'the quality or state of agreeing or corresponding.'
   1. "It's All Just Ruby!"

 ### TACTICAL LEARNING GOALS